 - Fungal infections

 While the causes of these eye infections vary, the symptoms are very similar.
-If your cat is suffering from an eye infection symptoms may include redness around the eye, watery eyes, discharge, and possibly swelling.
+If your cat is suffering from an eye infection, symptoms may include redness around the eye, watery eyes, discharge, and possibly swelling.
 You may also notice that your cat is displaying other symptoms such as nasal congestion (runny nose) and sneezing or maybe rubbing at the eye.

 Treatment of your cat's eye infection will largely depend on the cause.
 In many cases, your vet may prescribe antibiotic drops or ointment to fight the infection and ease symptoms.
 It is also commonly recommended that you clean your cat's eyes gently to remove discharge and keep your cat safely indoors while they recover.
 If your cat's eye infection is caused by another health condition, your cat's treatment may be more focused on treating the underlying health condition.